Day 3: Friday 24 June

 The course will consist of four sessions with demonstrations and practical exercises.
 Participants will revise their understanding of common measures of diagnostic accuracy, learn how to calculate measures of diagnostic accuracy from data and quantify uncertainty in their estimates.
 Then learn when and how you should use ROC analysis, how to compare two diagnostic tests and finish with methods for finding optimal thresholds.

-Course content in detail
+Course content in detail (subject to minor change)

 1. Single summary estimates of diagnostic accuracy.